 Outstanding English Major

-Every year, a student among the English department is chosen to receive the Outstanding English Major (OEM) recognition award.
+At the conclusion of every academic year, one student in the English department is chosen to receive the Outstanding English Major (OEM) recognition award.
 This award is given to a student that has demonstrated excellent academic endeavors and achievements within the English major.

 Read further for past OEMS.
 Find out where they are today and what being an English Major provided for them to succeed beyond our hallways.